mvcds/my-library/carreer/development/programming/design-principles/GRASP Principles.md

-General Responsibility Assignment [[Software]] Patterns (or Principles), abbreviated GRASP, consist of guidelines for assigning responsibility to classes and objects in [[OOP]]
+General Responsibility Assignment [[Software]] Patterns (or Principles), abbreviated GRASP, consist of guidelines for assigning responsibility to classes and objects in [[Object-Oriented Programming|OOP]]

 # Patterns